nirandiw/t3-oct-wxd-enablement/README.md

     WXAI_APIKEY = <watsonx.ai api key>
     WXAI_PROJECT= <watsonx.ai project id>

+Sections below describe the components in our architecture.

-### Step 2: Upload data.
+### Upload data.
 Upload the data file `ibm_pr_clean.json` in to the data folder.
-[Link to the data](https://govteams.sharepoint.com/:x:/r/sites/atoibm/Shared%20Documents/06.%20Data/pb-13x3-qas.xlsx?d=w4372d7af65d644388bf54fc72de1858e&csf=1&web=1&e=HOeRGw)
+[Link to the data](https://govteams.sharepoint.com/:u:/r/sites/atoibm/Shared%20Documents/06.%20Data/pr_clean.zip?csf=1&web=1&e=aHTGLr)

-### Step 2: Chunk the data using `chunk.py`
+### Chunk the data using `chunk.py`
 Create the folder `./data/chunks`.
 Go the to `src` folder in the terminal.
 Run `python chunk.py` to chunk the raw data and safe chunks in the folder folder.
 You can change the `chunk size` and `chunck overlap` values for different experiments.

-### Step 3: Ingest the chunked documents using `ingest.py`
+### Ingest the chunked documents using `ingest.py`
 Set `index_name`.
 Provide a name for your index.
 Set `ingest_pipeline_id` Provide a name for your pipeline.
 Run `python ingest.py` and it will ingest the documents to your index.
 The code creates a elasticsearch pipeline and generates embeddings using the BGE model and elserv2 model in Watsonx Discovery.

-(Optional) Additional setup: If you want to use another embedding bring your own embedding model as describred here <byom doc link> and change the index mapping and the pipeline accordinly in the `ingest.py` code.
+(Optional) Additional setup: If you want to use another embedding bring your own embedding model as describred here [BYOM.md](url) in to elastic search and change the index mapping and the pipeline accordinly in the `ingest.py` code with the correct model names.

+Note: Sometimes bulk ingest fails.
+Then restart the upload from where the last json file it loaded.
+Re-upload will not create duplicates.

+### Search using `search.py`
+Note your index.
+The index IBM CE created for AILI is `aili-hybrid-bge`.
+You can reuse it for searching.
+Change the `user_query` to your question.
+Run `python search.py`.
+You can see the results returned from Watsonx Discovery.

+### Search Evaluation using `evaluate.py`